-Till today she looks forward to every opportunity she has, to tell exciting stories of women’s lives and challenges.
+As a journalist, she never misses out on an opportunity to tell exciting stories about women’s lives and the challenges they face.
 Debarati Guha worked as an assistant to the Asia correspondent of the Frankfurter Allgemeine Zeitung in New Delhi from 2003 to mid-2005.
-Later she completed a training program in online, radio and television journalism at DW and joined the Bengali department as a senior editor in 2007.
-After successfully working as the coordinating editor for Bengali, Hindi and Urdu from 2009 to 2012, Debarati was appointed to head DW’s Bengali service in 2013.
+Later, she completed a training program in online, radio, and television journalism at DW and joined its Bengali department as a senior editor in 2007.
+After working as the coordinating editor for Bengali, Hindi, and Urdu departments from 2009 to 2012, she was appointed as head of DW’s Bengali service in 2013.

 In 2015, Ms. Guha was given the responsibility to run DW’s South and Southeast Asian services.
 In 2018, she was promoted to head DW’s Asia Department, and in 2021, she was given the charge of three additional offices in Asia – in Taipei, Delhi, and Jakarta – as the Director of Programs for Asia.
 Debarati Guha currently manages DW’s nine Asian language programs as well as its German and English desks.
 In 2022, she completed the prestigious Executive Management Program organized by the European Broadcasting Union.
 She also conducts workshops and seminars on ‘Digital Leadership,’ ‘Future of Digital Media,’ and similar subjects.

 Apart from journalism, Ms. Guha works as a researcher and as a performer with a Berlin-based theatrical company Flinnworks.
 She has been living in Germany since 2005.